devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 ![](/80.png)

-Now we'll create a new testing circuit that first applies our random gate to $Q$, *then* runs the teleportation circuit, and finally applies the inverse of our random gate to the qubit $B$ and measures it.
-The outcome should be 0, ***with certainty***.
+Now we'll create a new testing circuit that first applies our random gate to $Q$.
+It then runs the teleportation circuit and afterwards applies the inverse of our randomized unitary gate to the qubit $B$ and measures it.
+The outcome should be $|0\rangle$.

 ```python
 # Create a new circuit including the same bits and qubits used in the